nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 You have to take all those growth times into account.
 I'm sure we're all guilty of planting small plants too close together and then they run out of room once they grow up.
 Really listen to those tags attached to the plants you buy.

+Besides growth time, there are plenty of things to keep in mind when making a landscape design.
+Always check a plant's hardiness zone.
+We're in zone 8 which means we can plant things rated for zone 8 and down (i.e zone 7, 6, 5, etc.).
+These zones are your cold hardiness ratings.
+This means if I get a plant that's rated for zone 10, I need to keep it in a pot and bring it inside when it gets too cold or keep it in a greenhouse otherwise it won't make it.

 ## Drawing

 ## Start small